 - Whey Protein.
 Whey comes from milk and is quite high in protein, despite also containing lactose – which many people have difficulties digesting.

 The main benefits of whey protein are that it is digested quickly by the body and that it may reduce appetite and increase fat loss.
+Check this post for more information about whey protein.

 2. Casein Protein.
 Casein protein, like whey, is also derived from milk.
 The main difference between the two is the rate of absorption, which is much slower with casein.